 But the unexpected beauty on nondescript sections was my favourite.
 The Old Hedley Road from Princeton to Keremeos.
 The Highway 100 from Argentia to the Trans-Canada.
 Government Road just after Sault St Marie — especially from the Big Dollar to Bruce.
 The hills down into Old Woman Bay and St-Fabian-Sur-Mer.
 The coast road in Prince Edward Island National Park.
 Just a few of many breath-taking roads we rode.

 The opportunity to view aspects of lives and places that are mundane for the people living them from a vantage point of novelty is appealing.
 Riding through a country is a succession of never-agains as you whisk yourself in one direction through other people’s lives.
 Moments like waiting outside a rural gas station while the staff finish a robbery simulation, or watching a beaver swim a tour of its lake, or chatting to a roadworker whose job it is to hold a stop-go sign for twelve hours at a time.
-Normals which were so alien to us.
+All normals that were alien to us.

 The thread that ran through our ride was generosity and kindness.
 Everything else changed in some way: the scenery, weather, terrain, accents, slang, opinions on Trudeau, opinions on the English, mottos on license plates, whether people used miles or kilometres, the times and places you could buy beer, amount of tax on transactions, the layout and frequency of road construction.

 But everywhere people were kind.
 Everywhere people stopped to say hello; to ask about our ride and to share stories of similar adventures they’d had in the past or their ambitious future plans.
 Everywhere people were happy to answer questions, to give directions, and to help us with whatever random errand we needed to complete that day (“do you know if that water is safe to drink?
 Do you know where the nearest hardware store is?
 Do you know which bar does the best poutine?”).